elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

   OR

-- Select the `Pipeline Components` tab from the JupyterLab sidebar.
+- Select the `Pipeline Components` panel from the JupyterLab sidebar.

   ![Open panel from sidebar](../images/user_guide/pipeline-components/sidebar-button.png)